ShaofeiShen768/CaMU/README.md

     python main.py

-You can run the [CaMU.ipynb](CaMU.ipynb) file to reproduce the reported results.
+You can run the [CaMU.ipynb](CaMU.ipynb) file for easier debugging.

 ## License